 For the Crispy Sage Crust

-- Add 2 tbsp of salted butter to a nonstick pan and turn the heat to medium.
+- Add 2 tablespoon of salted butter to a nonstick pan and turn the heat to medium.
 Add in sage leaves and toast until fragrant for one minute.

 - Then add in the panko, and continuously stir, until they toast and become golden brown.
 Taste and season with salt and pepper if needed.